tanho63/tanho.ca/content/posts/drafts-uv_python/index.md

 {{< alert "circle-info">}}
 TLDR: Use [uv](https://docs.astral.sh/uv) to install everything Python: configuring a virtual env for easy interactive development and a direct installation for Docker.
 It's magically painless.
 Example repository here.
-LINK TBD
+TODO LINK
 {{</alert>}}

 I was recently helping my colleague Javier use tensorflow in one of his R projects,